prE-professional training

-Mental Health Internships, Clinical Training, and full-time positions at Square One Psychology
+Mental Health Internships and Clinical Training at Square One Psychology

-Pre-professional training for post-doctoral fellows, graduate externs, and undergraduate students, along with a full-time Administrative Coordinator position.
+Pre-professional training for post-doctoral fellows, graduate externs, and undergraduate students.

-Our child psychology training programs and administrative role give participants a direct role in real clinical work and practice operations.
+Our child psychology training programs give participants a direct role in real clinical work and practice operations.

 All roles become an integral part of the treatment team, gaining meaningful experience with children navigating anxiety, selective mutism, and other behavioral challenges.
 It’s hands-on, high-support, and built to prepare you for what real-life practice actually looks like.